tiy-austin-ror-may2015/notes/week4/day2/alt-guessing-game/README.md

 * ... ?
 * Profit

-You may need to fiddle around with remotes assuming that you don't want to push to this one (which you probably don't).
+You may need to fiddle with remotes - assuming that you don't want to push to this one (which you probably don't).

 ## Rundown